 - Try to avoid close contact with people who are unwell

-Can employers request or require information from an employee about potential or actual exposure to the virus?
+Can employers request or require information from an employee, customer of workplace visitor about potential or actual exposure to the virus?

 The question of whether an employee can be asked to sign a declaration about where they have been, their exposure to the virus, or be required to provide information to an employer in order for the employer to provide confirmation to a customer sits firmly in the crossover between data privacy and employment.

 Danish employers are under a duty to provide a safe and secure working environment under the Health Environment Act.
 The collection of such data may be necessary to protect the health, safety and welfare of other employees.
 Moreover, Danish employees are subject to a general obligation to notify their employer if they have been infected with coronavirus, or if they suspect they may have been infected, because this is an infectious disease.
 Employers are, on the other hand, generally not allowed to ask the employees about any symptoms of diseases, .c.f. the Health Act.
 Any such data must be processed in line with the applicable privacy requirements.
 Information about an employee's health (such as whether the individual has been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data and accordingly additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective.
+We set out below the position in Denmark, but also have available to you our cross-jurisdictional Q&A on important HR data related questions available here.
 Employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, varies from country to country.

-The Danish Data Protection Authority (DPA) has issued very brief guidelines on the employer's ability to collect and disclose information about its employees in relation to the COVID-19 outbreak.
+The Danish Data Protection Authority (the "DPA") has also issued very brief guidelines on the employer's ability to collect and disclose information about its employees in relation to the COVID-19 outbreak.
 The guidance states that an employer's ability to ask employees questions related to COVID-19 and employees' duty to inform their employer is governed by the applicable employment and labour law legislation.

-In line with that legislation and Danish data protection legislation, an employer can record and disclose information that is not specific enough to be considered health information, such as:
+In line with that legislation and Danish data protection legislation, an employer can record and disclose information that is not specific enough to be considered health information, such as that an employee:

-- that an employee has returned from a so-called “risk area”;
+- has returned from a so-called “risk area”;

-- that an employee is in home quarantine (without stating the reason; or
+- is in home quarantine (without stating the reason; or

 - there is a good reason to collect or disclose the personal data in question;